Financial Well-Being

 Whatever stage you happen to be in, just by having a financial independence plan, you’re way ahead of most people.

-Most of the people you know have no idea what financial independence even means.
+In fact, most of the people you know have no idea what financial independence even means.
 Most of the people you know make impulse purchases all the time that really add up.
 Most of the people you know take out a ton of debt so they can always have the next bigger, better product.
 And those same people you know think they’ll never get ahead because the rich get richer and they weren’t born rich.

 But you’re smarter than most people.
 You know the meaning of financial independence, you know that it’ll take hard work and dedication but that you’re capable of reaching it, and you know that making excuses will never help you achieve your financial goals.